Hilmerson/budget-app/BILL_REMINDERS.md

 - `POST /api/bills/payment` - Record a payment for a bill

 ### UI Components
-- `BillCard` - Displays a single bill with its details and actions
+- `BillCard` - Displays a single bill with its details, actions and pin status
-- `BillForm` - Form for creating and editing bills
+- `BillForm` - User-friendly form with icon-labeled inputs for creating and editing bills
-- `BillsPage` - Main page displaying all bills grouped by status
+- `BillsPage` - Main page displaying all bills grouped by status with pinned bills at the top of each group

 ## User Flow